-- If your lenses have been recalled, immediately remove your existing lenses, discontinue lens wear; and return your lenses to your eye care practitioner or point of purchase.
+- If your lenses have been recalled, return your lenses to your eye care practitioner or point of purchase.

-The recall was initiated because of the unintended presence of a residue on certain lots of Avaira Toric lenses, which may cause hazy vision, discomfort, or eye injuries requiring medical treatment.
+The recall was initiated because of the unintended presence of a residue on certain lots of Avaira Toric lenses, which may cause temporary hazy vision and discomfort.
 Not everyone experiences the same symptoms.
-Since the initiation of the recall, the company has received some additional complaints of severe eye pain.
+Since the initiation of the recall the company has received some additional complaints of severe eye pain.
 Avaira Toric contact lens wearers that experience any symptoms should stop wearing the lenses immediately and speak with their eye care practitioner.

 As part of the recall, CooperVision notified its customers and requested eye care practitioners contact their patients regarding this recall.
 Because CooperVision lenses are sold through distributors and eye care practitioners, communication efforts have been focused through these channels in order to most effectively reach lens wearers.
 Within the first two weeks of the initiation of the recall on August 19, 2011, CooperVision completed the following actions:

 - Sent worldwide recall notifications to more than 9,000 Avaira Toric CooperVision customers.

 - Contacted more than 7,000 U.S. eye care practitioners who have received or sampled Avaira Toric contact lenses.

 - Issued a press release via GlobeNewswire from CooperVision's parent, The Cooper Companies, regarding the voluntary recall of limited lots of CooperVision Avaira Toric lenses.